Azure/FTALive-Sessions/content/devops/devsecops/Welcome.md

 Agenda

-1. Secure Software Development Lifecycle.
+1. Why DevSecOps and shift left on security
-2. DevSecOps controls in the Cloud Adoption Framework.
+2. DevSecOps controls in the Cloud Adoption Framework
+3. End to end setup
-3. Q&A
+4. Q&A
-4. Additional Resources.
+5. Additional Resources